 ProactorEventLoop which does not support UDP sockets.

-This component opens an unauthenticated API on the host, allowing anything on the local network to access
+This integration opens an unauthenticated API on the host, allowing anything on the local network to access

 your Home Assistant instance through the automations you create with emulated Roku as the trigger.

 Using a proxy with whitelisted IP addresses is recommended. (set

 advertise_ip to the proxy’s ip or DNS name)